 Since I’m from the U.S., I can tell you exactly what “things” Americans typically like.
 Some of the stereotypes about us — that we may or may not agree with — say we like big cars and houses, good customer service, free refills, ice in our drinks, fast food, a positive attitude, all things patriotic, BBQs, guns and a whole lot more.
 But stereotypes don’t ring true across the board, do they?
 What about the French?
-What do they like?
+What do French people like?
 After observing them for a decade now, I think I can make a pretty good list of things French people love.
 Maybe you have fallen in love with these things as well like I have?
 Let’s talk.

 French habits that I’ve come to love

 Alright, let’s get into it.
 This is just the short list of French habits and I could probably write a Part 2 and even a Part 3.
 Let’s answer the question of, “What do French people love?”

 1. Going to the pharmacy regularly

 Pharmacy culture is alive and well in France!
 There are so many of them and they are packed to the brim with all kinds of interesting pills, potions, and remedies for things you’ve never even considered (heavy legs, anyone?).

 Yes, the French love their local pharmacy out of necessity first and foremost because you can’t get Advil anywhere else, but French pharmacies are mainstays in French life.
 Many people have a personal relationship with their pharmacist and have for years.
 They’re the place to go for beauty products, skin creams, baby formula, consults for non urgent burns and sprains, and all kinds of things.
 Doliprane is a popular pain reliever and Synthol is a must for summer bug bites.

 As you probably know, medicines of any kind are not found in the grocery store.
 In addition to your prescription items, your OTC headache meds, laxatives and anything else you’d rather discreetly buy have to be picked up in person at your neighborhood pharmacy.